Juanhui28/HeaRT/README.md

   author={Li, Juanhui and Shomer, Harry and Mao, Haitao and Zeng, Shenglai and Ma, Yao and Shah, Neil and Tang, Jiliang and Yin, Dawei}, booktitle={Neural Information Processing Systems {NeurIPS}, Datasets and Benchmarks Track}, year={2023}
 }
+@article{mao2023revisiting,
+  title={Revisiting link prediction: A data perspective}, author={Mao, Haitao and Li, Juanhui and Shomer, Harry and Li, Bingheng and Fan, Wenqi and Ma, Yao and Zhao, Tong and Shah, Neil and Tang, Jiliang}, journal={The Twelfth International Conference on Learning Representations}, year={2024}
+}
 ```